-Five years on from Boris Johnson’s election, how do we smash Britain’s talent wall?
+Five years on from the promise of levelling up, how do we smash Britain’s talent wall?

 Next month marks five years since Boris Johnson won his landslide election victory in Britain.
 Whilst getting Brexit done was a key reason why voters propelled him to victory, so was the hope that Britain could be better.
 Boris promised to ‘level-up’ communities across the country, and it was in part for that reason that so many lifelong Labour supporters switched their votes for the very first time.